xylafur/Political-Alexa/README.md

 Usage
 -----
-Alexa
+Polexa find polling station
+Polexa play True or False

 Features
 --------
-- Retrieve polling information, like popularity.
+- Retrieve polling information about candidates.
 - Retrieve important dates such as polling dates, or the dates of presidential debates.
 - Geo-location services: Know where the nearest voting station is.